On the representation-free formalism in quantum mechanics: Introduction

 \section{Introduction}

-In quantum mechanics, the representation-free approach is indispensable.
-The bra-ket formalism is usually employed to realize the representation-free approach.
-It adapts the Hilbert space framework to the needs of 'practical' quantum mechanical considerations and provides helpful tools for this purpose.
-At the same time, drawbacks are inherent in this formalism.
-The issue was addressed in Ref.~\cite{gie} and in brief in Ref.~\cite{ja}.
-Dissatisfaction with the bra-ket formalism also was expressed, e.g., in Refs. \cite{gr,wei}.
-Serious learners' difficulties with this formalism have been reported, e.g., in Ref.~\cite{si}.

-The bra-ket formalism is the dual-space formalism, which is a significant disadvantage, in addition to those addressed in the literature.
-In most cases it would be preferable to deal with a more straightforward and natural one-space formulation.
-Note that the one-space formulation is generally accepted in studies involving the ordinary three-dimensional vector space throughout the whole of physics, as well as in those involving the Hilbert space beyond quantum mechanics, Nevertheless, also the dual-space formulation is needed for some noteworthy purposes.

-In Sec.
-3 below, a concise representation-free scheme is constructed.
-This scheme has no drawbacks of the bra-ket scheme.
-At the same time, this scheme provides efficient means to carry out quantum mechanical considerations, such as all those offered by the bra-ket scheme.
-The present scheme allows both the one-space and dual-space interpretations, in contrast to the bra-ket scheme.
+In quantum theory, the representation-free approach is indispensable when working with general relations.
+It seems appropriate to compare the strengths of this approach with those of, for example, the vector form of the Maxwell equations.
+Typically, physicists adopt the bra-ket formalism as the representation-free approach.
+This formalism provides helpful tools~\cite{dir1,dir2} for conducting practical calculations.
+However, it is not satisfactory to a substantial degree, and various authors drew attention to its drawbacks~\cite{gie,ja,gr,wei,si}.

+Besides those drawbacks, the bra-ket formalism is a dual-space scheme, which presents a substantial limitation.
+A more straightforward and natural one-space formulation would be preferable in many cases.
+Mathematicians typically employ the formulation, listed below, of such a type in studies both on abstract Hilbert space and quantum theory.
+Weinberg~\cite{wei} also utilized this formulation.
+This formulation does not have drawbacks of the bra-ket formalism but it lacks helpful tools that the bra-ket formalism provides.
+Furthermore, while this one-space formulation does not include bra vectors, they are still required for various applications, and the dual-space approach incorporating bra vectors is needed for noteworthy purposes, see, e.g., Refs.~\mbox{\cite{gie,gel,bo,oh,oh1,gan,ott}}.
+Until now, the bra-ket formulation and this one-space formulation have been the only ones used in the literature.

+In Sec.~3, we construct a convenient and universal representation-free scheme that, in contrast to the aforementioned formulations, allows both the one-space and dual-space interpretations.
+Furthermore, unlike the aforementioned mathematically oriented formulation, the present scheme provides tools that facilitate practical calculations, of the type of tools inherent in the bra-ket formalism.
+With all that, the present formulation is entirely free from the drawbacks of the bra-ket formalism.

-Beforehand, strengths and drawbacks of the bra-ket formalism are addressed in Sec.
-2. In particular, the original version of the formalism \cite{dir1,dir2} is analysed in some detail which, to our knowledge, has not been done before.
-As for the drawbacks of the bra-ket formalism, we note here that, in particular, it is not possible to represent certain well-defined matrix elements with the standard bra-ket expressions.
+Before this, we address the strengths and drawbacks of the bra-ket formalism in Sec.~2.
+In particular, the original version~\cite{dir1} of this formalism is critically analyzed in detail, which, to our knowledge, has not been done previously.

-State vectors are assumed to have finite norms in the following considerations.
-According to the postulates of quantum mechanics, they thus belong to the (complete and separable) Hilbert space $\cal H$.
-In various relations below, one may deem state vectors also as the generalized ones.
-(This implies 'integrations' of them with wave packets.)